-In recent weeks, there has been debate about efforts by some companies (Starbucks, McDonald’s) and cities (San Francisco, Seattle) to ban the usage of plastic straws within their entities.
+When I originally published this post back in July of 2018, there was debate about efforts by some companies (Starbucks, McDonald’s) and cities (San Francisco, Seattle) to ban the usage of plastic straws within their entities.
+Then, more recently, I heard that the United Kingdom will ban straws, among other plastics, starting in April 2020.
 Many environmentalists think it’s important to make sure that we reduce plastic waste and therefore reduce our usage of plastic straws, while many disability activists argue that there are currently no feasible alternatives to a single-use plastic straw.

 Personally, I think a ban must wait until there are feasible alternatives for people of all levels of ability.
 But I think this discussion on straws needs to be about more than straws.

 Namely, we need to discuss our society’s lack of willingness to listen to the physically disabled, and the proposed straw ban is just the latest example of this.

 Consider this—in spite of the fact that many disability activists (including many who have the lived experience of being disabled) have been raising concerns about such bans, the entities that planned to ban plastic straws are still going ahead.
 If we, as a society, listened to the disabled, wouldn’t we at least hear their arguments?
 Wouldn’t we at least consider for a second why they are saying what they’re saying?
 These, of course, are rhetorical questions, because in spite of many activists saying that other alternatives to plastic straws do not work, entities are still going ahead with their plans to ban usage of the single-use plastic straw.

 Sadly, this pattern of not listening to the disabled goes well beyond straws.
 Here are a few of the many examples of parts of our society not listening to the disabled: